isc-projects/bind9/doc/arm/reference.rst

     or the TLS certificate and key pair is planned to be used across multiple BIND instances.

+The options described above are used to control different aspects of TLS functioning.
+Thus, most of them have no well-defined default values, as these depend on the cryptographic library version in use and system-wide cryptographic policy.
+On the other hand, by specifying the needed options one could have a uniform configuration deployable across a range of platforms.

 There are two built-in TLS connection configurations: ``ephemeral``, uses a temporary key and certificate created for the current ``named`` session only, and ``none``, which can be used when setting up an HTTP